-Promotion of "Open Access" to the research papers supported by KAKENHI grants https://www.jsps.go.jp/data/Open_access.pdf(Japanese version only)
+Promotion of "Open Access" to the research papers supported by KAKENHI grants

 Japan Society for the Promotion of Science (JSPS) endorses general policy of promotion of open access of publications of research results funded by public grants including KAKENHI.

 Note that open access is not mandatory if there are justifiable reasons for deferral such as copyright-related issues, or insufficient repository infrastructure at the research institution.